What is an Employment Contract?

 There are definitely upsides as well as downs to having an employment contract in place.

 On the plus, an employment contract sets down well-defined roles and responsibilities.
 The contracts help protect both the parties as the expectation and ground rules are laid out beforehand and agreed upon.
-It also covers a wide range of situations and can help guide everyone involved in case of specific situations.
+It also covers a wide range of situations and can help guide everyone involved in case of specific situations and can help prevent future misunderstandings.
+For employers, it is also a great way to impose non competes so they can safeguard their interests without worry of the competition poaching talent.

 Employees with full-time employment work the maximum allowed hours in a week.
 They are entitled to benefits and allocated leaves.
 An employment agreement for a full-time employee will outline their responsibilities, and conditions associated with their service, and mention other applicable laws.